soyluisarrieta/eslint/README-EN.md

 ## 📝 Description

-The rules are designed to improve code consistency and allow certain common practices in the development of modern applications.
+This package contains custom ESLint rules designed to improve code consistency and allow certain common practices in the development of modern applications with TypeScript and React.

 ## 📦 Installation